Mpho-Radebe/ALX-Udacity-Dataset-investigation-Project-/README.md

 ## Conclusions

 # Introduction
+.This is my first project in the Data Analytics Nanodegree I am enrolled for at Udacity.
 In this project, I will be analyzing data from The Movie Database (TMDb).
 This data set contains 10,866 rows and the following column attributes:

 * movie_id - A unique identifier for each movie.
 * imdb_id - A unique identifier for each movie on IMDB.